-- 94. For each identified pool of retail exposures, an AI using the retail IRB approach should provide an estimate of the PD and LGD associated with the pool.
+- 97. For each identified pool of retail exposures, an AI using the retail IRB approach should provide an estimate of the PD and LGD associated with the pool.
 The PD for a retail exposure is the greater of the PD associated with the pool to which the retail exposure is assigned or 0.03%.
-The PD of a retail exposure assigned to a default pool is 100%. - 95.
-Owing to the potential for a very long run cycle in property prices which even comparatively long runs of data may not adequately capture, the estimate of LGD of a retail exposure which falls within the IRB subclass of RM to individuals or RM to property-holding shell companies cannot be set below $10\%^{31}$ during the transitional period from 1 January 2007 to 31 December 2009.
+The PD of a retail exposure assigned to a default pool is 100%. - 98.
+Owing to the potential for a very long run cycle in property prices which even comparatively long runs of data may not adequately capture, the estimate of LGD of a retail exposure which falls within the IRB subclass of RM to individuals or RM to property-holding shell companies cannot be set below $10\%^{31}$.